 Coverage and Workforce Reporting

-Effective January 1, 2014, employers with 50 or more full-time employees must submit reports to the IRS with extensive details about the employer’s health coverage and the employer’s workforce.
+Originally effective January 1, 2014, employers with 50 or more full-time employees must submit reports to the IRS with extensive details about the employer’s health coverage and the employer’s workforce.
+The IRS delayed this requirement by one year, and the first reports likely will be due in January 2016 with data from the 2015 calendar year (regardless of the plan year).
 Each employer must certify whether it offers "minimum essential coverage” to full-time employees (and their dependents) and, if so, include the following details about the coverage:

 - The length of any waiting period;